Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Deployment

 \subsection{Evaluative constraints}

-To understand this case study's decision to limit usage insights to this single piece of software itself, consider that this policy tool operates in an ongoing international process.

-\textbf{Negotiation and evaluation}: Various approaches in negotiation theory focus on the importance of exchanges and communication, a framing where intentional information flow matters (Alfredson and Cungu, 2008).
-This complicates common evaluative approaches as they may obtain data about an individual and their insights within the context of the treaty, making them potentially ``private information'' (NIH, n.d.).
-For example, visualization evaluations like Multi-dimensional In-depth Long-term Case-studies (MILC) would involve the disclosure of not just experiences of the tool but also example findings from the data, perspective which may become crucial to negotiation where unintended exposure of that information could cause harm (Shneiderman and Plaisant, 2006).
+As negotiation theory focuses on the importance of information exchanges {[}4{]}, consider that evaluative approaches may obtain data about insights within the context of the treaty {[}48{]}.
+For example, Multi-dimensional In-depth Long-term Case-studies (MILC) would involve the disclosure of not just experiences of the tool but also example findings from the data {[}64{]}.
+These perspectives may become crucial to negotiation.

-\textbf{Prioritization of participation}: Even if taking steps to ensure data safety, consideration of the geopolitical context and desire to serve policy makers as partners\footnote{This framing of partner is in contrast to considering policy makers as research subjects.} in this ``once-in-a-lifetime'' treaty process leads this tool building effort to forgo collection of information about individuals and to avoid research on their treaty insights (Legaspi, 2023).
-Respecting these practical needs for elevated privacy both enables this interactive science project to participate in this multi-national process and offers a public scientific resource to the community addressing a ``worsening global crisis'' (WWF, n.d.).
-Indeed, doing so answers a growing call to go beyond the paper and ``blend research and engagement'' to ``respond rapidly to real-world events and public demand'' (Swain, 2023).
-However, this pragmatic stance also prevents this case study from providing findings from controlled experiments or diary studies, asking it to instead focus on ``quality assurance'' and ``quality improvement'' tasks where information is only collected on the software itself (CPHS, n.d.).
+Therefore, even if taking steps to ensure data safety, consideration of the geopolitical context leads us to forgo collection of information about individuals and specific treaty insights or actions within our tool {[}42{]}.
+Respecting this practical need for elevated privacy both enables this interactive science project to participate in this multi-national process and offers a public scientific resource to the community addressing a pressing global concern {[}84{]}, answering the call to go beyond the paper and ``blend research and engagement'' to ``respond rapidly to real-world events'' {[}68{]}.
+This pragmatic stance prevents this case study from providing findings from controlled experiments or diary studies.
+Even so, we document our strategies as facilitators in workshops and other collaborative meetings in hopes of furthering the utility of our tool {[}26{]}.

-\textbf{Limitations}: As this research team turns to careful reflection on the tool itself instead of conducting research about users and their insights, this paper offers caution regarding important limitations on its usage observations.
-Notably, these narrower results do not seek to provide ``generalizable knowledge'' about user populations such as negotiators, a larger and separate task potentially possible through later human subjects research (CPHS, n.d.).